brianom95/brianom95.github.io/_posts/2022-06-10-dingle-adventure-race.md

 ---
 One of Ireland's most iconic adventure races, and probably the most recognisable race top!
 Paddling in Dingle harbour, cycling Slea Head and running up Mount Brandon; our 9th highest mountain.
 A highly regarded race, and for good reason.

-Katie and I camped on a beach nearby the night before.
+I camped on a beach nearby the night before.
 I felt fresh at registration in the morning, under a huge marquee where I met my friend Conor who was racing too.
 They announced that the kayaking would be first so we all cycled our bikes to a transition area and walked back.
 The start line was packed and Conor & I went right to the front, committed to reaching the kayaks both first and together!
 After some announcements the countdown began.

 It was a brutal sprint with others having the same idea as us, but we pushed hard to stay ahead.
 1km of road, followed by a narrow dirt track that became a rocky beach.
 We were first on the water and made up so much distance that the next people were only halfway around as we got out.
 A quick sprint over some slippery seaweed had us grabbing our bikes and hitting the road.